 In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-College Factual ranked BYU - H as #819 out of 1,715 colleges and universities in the country on its 2021 Best Colleges list.
-This is an improvement over the previous year, when BYU - H held the #825 spot on the Best Overall Colleges list.
+College Factual ranked BYU - H as #601 out of 2,217 colleges and universities in the country on its 2024 Best Colleges list.

 The full-time faculty percentage at Brigham Young University - Hawaii is 100%.
 This is higher than the national average of 47%.